 Active Turns this entry active when set to On. Туре Selects the filter define list to reference: MAC from the Configuration/Security/Filter Defines/MAC Filter Defines list.
 Pattern from the Configuration/Security/Filter Defines/Pattern Filter Defines list.
 IP from the Configuration/Security/Filter Defines/IP Filter Defines list.
 IPX from the Configuration/Security/Filter Defines/IPX Filter Defines list.
 Filter List Name Selects between filters defined in the list.
-Next Oper The next operation to use to combine with the next filter in the list: END the last filter to combination.
-AND logically AND this filter with the next filter in the list.
-OR logically OR this filter with the next filter in the list.
+Next Oper The next operation to use to combine with the next filter in the list: Next Oper END - the next filter in the list: